laserpants/trombone/docs/authentication.rst

 The result of this operation is compared with the original MAC attached to the request, in order to verify its authenticity.

-The key is a random, 40-character long, hexadecimal string.
+A valid key is a random, 40-character long, hexadecimal string.

 ::